mdzk-rs/mdzk/public/docs/src/Getting started.md

 All notes follow an extended variant of the [CommonMark](https://commonmark.org/) specification.
 An excellent overview of all it's features is available [here](https://commonmark.org/help/).
 If you are unfamiliar with Markdown, we recommend you follow [this quick interactive tutorial](https://commonmark.org/help/tutorial/) to get comfortable with the markup language.

 Among the main extensions mdzk provides to CommonMark are internal links.
-Internal links are made using the *wikilink* syntax: `[[Name of destination note]]`.
+Internal links are made using the *wikilink* syntax, e.g.: `[[Name of destination note]]`.
 Say you have a note called `White bellbird's mating call.md`.
-If you want to make a link to this note from another one, you can write
+If you want to make a link to this note from another, you can write

 ```markdown
 I'm trying to pay attention and write notes from this lecture, but I'm too bored.
 I'd rather listen to a [[White bellbird's mating call]] than suffer another second.
 ```

 This will create a link in the text and insert a backlink at the end of `White bellbird's mating call.md`.
-Note that the `.md` extension is excluded.
+Note that the `.md` extension is excluded in internal links.
 More about mdzk's markup can be read [[Markup|here]].

 > 📖 *For a fully specialized experience, our text editor recommendation goes to [Obsidian](https://obsidian.md). mdzk is targeted specifically at it's syntax and is inspired by many of it's conventions.
 However, any text editor will suffice.
 I personally love writing my notes in [Neovim](https://neovim.io/), and there are many extensions that add wikilink support to e.g. [Visual Studio Code](https://code.visualstudio.com/).
 Use whatever suits you best.*